opendatabio/opendatabio/resources/docs/en/Installation.md

 make ssh #to enter the container shell make ssh-mysql #to enter the mysql container, where you may access the database shell using `mysql -uroot -p` or use the laravel user
 ```
 1. Install composer dependencies
 ```bash
 make composer-install
 ```
 1. Migrate the database.
 It will be stored as a local volume called odb_odbmysqldata
 ```bash
 make migrate
 ```

-1. If worked, then Opendatabio will be available in your browser [](http::/localhost:8080).
+1. If worked, then Opendatabio will be available in your browser [http::/localhost:8080](http::/localhost:8080).
 1. Login with superuser `admin@example.org` and password `password1`
-1. Additional configurations in these files are required for a production environment and deployment;
+1. Additional configurations in these files are required for a production environment

 ### Data persistence